relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   “Trace Hour Of Day”, and “Trace Day Of Week” are SQL Column names of corresponding Relativity Fields

-> **NOTE:** Trace will automatically create a Saved Search that includes a combination of your chosen Saved Search (from the Rule) AND your Term conditions and use that as the input for the script.
+> **NOTE:** Trace will automatically create a Saved Search that returns the net-new documents from your chosen Saved Search (from the Rule) AND your Term conditions and use that as the input for the script.

 **Step 3**: To execute your script, attach this Action to a Rule and enable it (as you would with any Rule).

 > **NOTE:** Advanced actions will run on a schedule, continuously.
-For scripts that have the potential to use significant resources, we recommend designing the script to be aware of what has already been acted on.
+Please consider the resource usage of your scripts!

 ### Alert Action Types